Excused vs unexcused absences from work and how to handle them

 • Caring for a family member with a serious health condition.

-• Any qualifying exigency arising out of the employee’s spouse, child, or parent’s “covered active duty” military service.
+• Any qualifying exigency arising from the employee’s spouse, child, or parent’s “covered active duty” military service.

 Military leave

-Military leave and military caregiver leave are federally protected, requiring employers to count them as excused absences.
+Military and caregiver leave are federally protected, requiring employers to count them as excused absences.
 To comply with applicable laws, employers must also adhere to additional requirements regarding these leave types.

 ADA accommodations

 The Americans with Disabilities Act (ADA), a federal law, provides equal rights and access for people with disabilities.
-Under the ADA, employers must provide reasonable accommodations to employees with disabilities, which may include additional unpaid leave or scheduling accommodations.
+The ADA requires employers to provide reasonable accommodations.
+These accommodations are for employees with disabilities.

 If an employee requests unpaid leave or changes to their schedule and the human resources team or employer approves it, managers should excuse authorized ADA-related absences.